php-fig/fig-standards/proposed/http-message.md

 #### 1.2 HTTP Headers

-##### Case-insensitive headers
+##### Case-insensitive header names

-HTTP messages include case-insensitive headers.
-Headers are retrieved from classes implementing the `MessageInterface` interface in a case-insensitive manner.
+HTTP messages include case-insensitive header names.
+Headers are retrieved by name from classes implementing the `MessageInterface` interface in a case-insensitive manner.
 For example, retrieving the "foo" header will return the same result as retrieving the "FoO" header.
 Similarly, setting the "Foo" header will overwrite